-In order to secure the long term viability of the Borough and to allow for the increased movement of people and goods expected, the Council will work with neighbouring authorities and transport providers to improve accessibility across the borough, improve safety and quality of life for residents and reduce the Borough's carbon footprint.
-Over the Local Plan period the Council will work with the Highway Authority, Highways England, Network Rail and transport providers to:
+In order to secure the long term viability of the Borough and to allow for the increased movement of people and goods expected, the Council will work with neighbouring authorities and transport providers to improve accessibility across the Borough, improve safety and quality of life for residents and reduce the Borough's carbon footprint.
+Over the Local Plan period the Council will work with the Highway Authority (LCC), Highways England, Network Rail and transport providers to:

 - a) Improve community health and wellbeing by providing alternative means of transport such as walking and cycling.
-This will be achieved through protecting and enhancing the existing public rights of way network; the provision of additional footpaths, cycleways and bridleways, where appropriate; and safeguarding land for the provision of a continuous footpath, cycleway and bridleway network along Fylde's coastline; - b) Reduce the environmental impact of transport through suitable mitigation and design; - c) Reduce transport emissions, such as carbon dioxide and other greenhouse gases, by encouraging greater usage of public transport facilities; - d) Reduce congestion in the Key Service Centres of Lytham, St Annes and Kirkham to promote competitiveness and enhance the tourism economy; - e) Prepare and actively promote travel plans for all new developments which generate significant amounts of movement, including both employment and residential; - All planning applications for developments that generate significant amounts of movement should be supported by a Transport Statement or Transport Assessment, prepared in accordance with the Planning Practice Guidance; - g) Improve public transport between the Strategic Locations for Development and nearby town centres and employment areas and to the rural parts of the Borough.
-Implement measures to deliver a shift to public transport, away from car use over the plan period, and where appropriate, support and implement innovative public transport initiatives; - h) Provide a rail / bus / tram interchange;
+This will be achieved through protecting and enhancing the existing public rights of way network; the provision of additional footpaths, cycleways and bridleways, where appropriate; and safeguarding land for the provision of a continuous footpath, cycleway and bridleway network along Fylde's coastline; - b) Reduce the environmental impact of transport through suitable mitigation and design; - c) Reduce transport emissions, such as carbon dioxide and other greenhouse gases, by encouraging greater usage of public transport facilities; - d) Reduce congestion in the Key Service Centres of Lytham, St Annes and Kirkham to promote competitiveness and enhance the tourism economy;

-- Support the shift towards new technologies and fuels by promoting low carbon travel choices and encouraging the development of ultra-low carbon / electric vehicles and associated infrastructure; - j) Provide a park and ride at Kirkham and Wesham Railway Station; - k) Provide improved pedestrian, disabled, cycling and public transport access to and from Kirkham and Wesham Railway Station; - Improve and upgrade the North Fylde Railway Line and the South Fylde Railway Line; and - m) Integrate different modes of transport, to ensure a comprehensive and coherent sustainable transport network.
+- e) Prepare and actively promote travel plans for all new developments which generate significant amounts of movement, including both employment and residential; - f) Improve public transport between the Strategic Locations for Development and nearby town centres, employment areas, tourism developments and to the rural parts of the Borough. - g) Implement measures to deliver a shift to public transport, away from car use over the plan period, and where appropriate, support, promote and implement innovative public transport initiatives; - h) Provide a rail / bus / tram interchange on the South Fylde Line; - Support the shift towards new technologies and fuels by promoting low carbon travel choices and encouraging the development of ultra-low carbon / electric vehicles and associated infrastructure; - j) Provide a park and ride at Kirkham and Wesham Railway Station; - k) Provide improved pedestrian, disabled, cycling and public transport access to and from Kirkham and Wesham Railway Station; - Improve and upgrade the North Fylde Railway Line and the South Fylde Railway Line; and - m) Integrate different modes of transport, to ensure a comprehensive and coherent sustainable transport network.